Delta Delta Delta: History

+On October 2, 1914, Shaw formed Psi Psi Psi or Tri Psi, a sorority for the mothers of Delta Delta Delta members.

 Symbols

+The Delta Delta Delta coat of arms consists of a quartered shield, first and fourth quarters in blue with a silver trident on each, second and third quarters in gold with green pine tree on each.
+The sorority crest is placed above the shield and consists of a torse with six folds in alternating gold and blue, from which a white, gold and blue pansy rises.
+Below the shield, the motto Asfalos Agapomen Allaylas is inscribed on a scroll.

+The fraternity's motto is Asfalos Agapomen Allaylas or "Let us steadfastly love one another".
 The Greek alphabet letters Delta Delta Delta (ΔΔΔ) are the official symbols.
 The dolphin is recognized as an additional symbol as it was considered to be a good omen by the ancient Greeks.
-The colors of Tri Delta are silver, gold, and cerulean blue, while the pearl is its jewel.
-The sorority recognizes the pansy as its official flower and the pine tree as its official tree.
+The colors of Tri Delta are silver, gold, and cerulean blue.
+Its jewel is the pearl.
+Its flower is the pansy.
+The pine tree is its official tree.
+Its publication is The Trident, the first edition of which was published in November 1891 at Boston University.

-The coat of arms consists of a quartered shield, first and fourth quarters in blue with a silver trident on each, second and third quarters in gold with green pine tree on each.
-The sorority crest is placed above the shield and consists of a torse with six folds in alternating gold and blue, from which a white, gold and blue pansy rises.
-Below the shield, the Greek motto Asfalos Agapomen Allaylas ("Let us steadfastly love one another") is inscribed in Greek characters on a scroll.

-Official insignia
+An alternative, modernized logo makes use of Tri Delta's colors and symbols for branding and marketing.

+Badge
-Tri Delta's official badge is the Stars and Crescent, consisting of three golden stars and a crown set with pearls, within a gold crescent of three hundred degrees bearing three deltas in black enamel.
-An initiate receives a badge with her initials, the Greek letters of her chapter, and her chapter Initiation number engraved on the back.
-The badge belongs to the sorority and is "lent" to each member during her lifetime or as long as she remains a member, with the expectation that the badge will be returned upon the member's death or resignation.

-Prior to initiation, new members wear a new member pin, which is a green and silver enamel badge described as an "inverted Delta surrounded by three Deltas."
-A new member may also display a trident, which symbolizes the first degree of initiation and is returned prior to initiation into the Stars and Crescent degree.
-A gold trident may be worn as a badge guard.
+Tri Delta's official member badge is the diamond and pearl-studded, gold stars and crescent pin, consisting of three golden stars and a crown set with pearls, within a gold crescent that bears the Greek letters ΔΔΔ in black enamel.
+Its new members wear a new member pin, which is a green and silver enamel badge described as an "inverted Delta surrounded by three Deltas."

 Tri Delta also has various circle pins to celebrate years since the member's initiation.
 Introduced in 2004, the Silver Circle Pin may be worn by members who have reached the 25-year anniversary of their initiation.
 It features the anniversary number engraved on the stars and crescent design.
 The Golden Circle Pin was originally created by Sarah Ida Shaw for the Circle Degree of Initiation, but its current usage to celebrate 50 years since initiation dates to 1962.
 This pin consists of three deltas made of gold inside a golden circle, surrounded by six spherical triangles in blue.
 The Diamond Circle Pin honors members who have served for 75 years with the fraternity.
 While the design is alike to the Golden Circle Pin, this token features a diamond in the center.
 This pin was introduced in the year 1996 and the first pin was awarded to Mary K. Wise of Butler University.